microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-createorget.md

 ---
 title: "onlineMeeting: createOrGet"
-description: "[Beta] Create an online meeting with a custom specified external ID.
-If the external ID already exists, this API will return the **onlineMeeting** object with that external ID."
+description: "Create an online meeting with a custom specified external ID.
+If the external ID already exists, this API will return the onlineMeeting object with that external ID."
 author: "ananmishr"
 localization_priority: Normal
 ms.prod: "cloud-communications"